Canape Box Writeup & Walkthrough – [HTB] – HackTheBox

 CouchDB Failed

-We execute the above exploit and gain access to the password database.
+Executing the exploit gives us access to the password database.

 Gain Access to Password DB